alidaf/raspberryPi/README.md

 Various libraries providing support for some LCD displays.

 * lcd-hd44780-gpio provides support for HD44780 displays in 4-bit mode via GPIOs.
 * lcd-hd44780-i2c provides the same support but using the I2C bus via a port expander.
-Still in development.
+Still in development but I now have a driver for an MCP23017 port expander working, including bit modes.

 These libraries enable up to 8 custom characters for animation, go to any position and display text.
 Has a tickertape mode that can display text many times larger than the screen size by rotating the text left or right.
 Some animation examples using custom characters and threading are included.
 A function to display formattable date and time information with simple animation such as blinking colons between numbers is also provided.